syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ## Adding Node and Connector

 The Diagram provides support for adding nodes and connectors through the Symbol Palette.
 To add a node to the Diagram, drag the desired symbol from the SymbolPalette to the drawing area and release the pointer.
-The desired palette item that is clicked, is added to the Diagram when you set the desired Diagram id to the Symbol Palette’s diagramId.
+The desired palette item that is clicked, is added to the Diagram when you set the desired Diagram id to the Symbol Palette's `diagramId`.

 {% include image.html url="/js/Diagram/Symbol-Palette_images/Symbol-Palette_img2.png" %}